anr-bmbf-pivot/pylibschc/README.rst

     >>> with open("rule_config.h", "w", encoding="utf-8") as f:
     ...     written = f.write(rules.to_c_header())

-An example for such a dictionary is provided in `./tests/artifacts/rules_example.json <./tests/artifacts/rules_example.json>`_ as JSON, the documentation of the concrete `pydantic`_ model you can find in the `API reference <https://anr-bmbf-pivot.github.io/pylibschc/pylibschc/rules.html>`_.
+An example for such a dictionary is provided in `rules_example.json`_ as JSON, the documentation of the concrete `pydantic`_ model you can find its

-More documentation can be found `here <https://anr-bmbf-pivot.github.io/pylibschc>`_.
+`API reference <https://anr-bmbf-pivot.github.io/pylibschc/pylibschc/rules.html>`_.

 Compression/Decompression
 -------------------------

-Both compression and decompression can be achieved by using the `CompressorDecompressor` class from the submodule `pylibschc.compressor <./pylibschc/compressor.py>`_.
-We use `scapy`_ in our example to construct a valid CoAP over IPv6 packet for compression for which the ``output()`` method is
+Both compression and decompression can be achieved by using the
+|pylibschc.compressor.CompressorDecompressor|_ class.
+We use `scapy`_ in our example
+to construct a valid CoAP over IPv6 packet for compression for which the
+|pylibschc.compressor.CompressorDecompressor.output|_ method is
 called:

     >>> from scapy.all import IPv6, UDP, raw